 The Canadian cannabis industry is expected to get a big boost with the edibles and derivatives market becoming legal this October.
-According to a new report from Deloitte, the new segment will be worth about $2.7 billion, with edibles accounting for more than half.
+According to a new report from Deloitte, the new segment will be worth about $2.7 billion annually, with edibles accounting for more than half.

 Although recreational cannabis has been legalized for almost eight months, edibles and other derivative products have remained illegal as Health Canada wanted more time to assess risks and prepare for their rollout.

-Deloitte survey of 2,000 Canadians suggests the following break down of different components within the derivatives market:
+Deloitte survey of 2,000 Canadians suggests the following break down of annual market value of the derivatives market:

 - Edibles: $1.6 billion